dakom/awsm-renderer/README.md

 - Geometry pass performs early-Z and ensures only visible fragments are shaded for opaque objects
 - Motion vectors are derived from screen-space movement (ping-ponging previous frame data)
 - Transparent objects are shaded in fragment shaders using Weighted Blended OIT to approximate correct order without sorting
+- The single draw-call with instancing in Geometry pass reduces per-mesh throughput

 # NON-GOALS